abs-digi/abs-digi.github.io/src/content/digital-garden/dg-6.md

 description: Troubleshooting
 publishDate: 'Dec 13 2025'
 isFeatured: true
+status: '🌱 seedling'
 tags:
   - Github
   - Astro
 ---
+This is for Astro.js SSG
 Create a new folder path in your project: .github/workflows/ (Note the dot at the start of .github)

 Create a new file inside that folder named deploy.yml.